Auxdibot/auxdibot-docs/docs/legal/terms-of-service.md

 ### 11. Contact Us

-For further inquiries, please contact us at steven.primeaux@auxdible.me, or post an inquiry in our [Discord support server](https://discord.gg/tnsFW9CQEn).
+For further inquiries, please contact us at support@auxdibot.xyz, or post an inquiry in our [Discord support server](https://discord.gg/tnsFW9CQEn).